Towards Neural Scaling Laws on Graphs: Proper Data Metric of Graph Scaling Laws

-To illustrate the disadvantages of adopting the number of graphs as the data metric, we first divide the training sets of one dataset into two subsets as follows: (1) We first arrange all graph samples of class $i$ into a list $\mathcal{G}_i$ in an ascending order of their numbers of edges.
+\paragraph{Experiment 2: From the model scaling perspective} For real-world datasets, we contrast the two metrics by comparing the model scaling curves of the same model on two training sets with the same number of graphs but different number of nodes/edges.
+Since this study focused on in-domain graph learning, the graph samples tend to have similar average degrees, as shown in Figure~\ref{fig:hiv degree}.
+The degree distributions of other graph datasets have the same trend, which can be found in Appendix~\ref{app:averge degree}.
+Hence, we could treat the number of nodes and edges as nearly equivalent metrics.
+We discuss the situations with the number of edges as the metric in this subsection and results with the number of nodes can be found in Appendix~\ref{app:results with node metric}.
+We first divide the whole training sets of one dataset into two subsets as follows: (1) We first arrange all graph samples of class $i$ into a list $\mathcal{G}_i$ in an ascending order of their numbers of edges.
 (2) We choose the first half of all $\mathcal{G}_i$ as the ``simple'' training subset, and then the second half as the ``complex'' subset.
 Thus, these two subsets have the same number of graphs while the graphs in the complex subset have more edges.
 The validation and test sets remain as the original.
-Then we train GIN of varying sizes on these two subsets and report the performance on \molhiv{} and \reddit{} in Figure~\ref{fig:graph number bad}.
-Results on more datasets can be found in Appendix~\ref{app:disadvantage of graph number}.
+Then we train GIN of varying sizes on these two subsets and report the performance on \molhiv{} in Figure~\ref{fig:graph number bad}.

-If the number of graphs can accurately metric the data volume, the curves of simple and complex subsets in Figure~\ref{fig:graph number bad} should have small differences or even overlap with each other.
+If the number of graphs can accurately metric the data volume, the curves of simple and complex subsets in Figure~\ref{subfig:equal_graph_number_Molhiv.pdf} should have small differences or even overlap with each other.
 However, their performance curves exhibit considerable differences, indicating that the two subsets contain different amounts of data.
 For comparison, we attain the two subsets in another way: the simple subset has the first $m$ samples in $\mathcal{G}_i$, and the complex subset has the remaining $n$ samples, where the two subsets contain the same number of edges.
 It is easy to validate that $m>n$.
-Then we train models of varying sizes on these two subsets and report their performance on \molhiv{} in Figure~\ref{fig:equal edge molhiv}.
-Compared to Figure~\ref{subfig:equal_graph_number_Molhiv.pdf}, the curves in Figure~\ref{fig:equal edge molhiv} have much smaller differences, which indicates that the total number of edges could be a better metric than the number of graphs.
+Then we train models of varying sizes on these two subsets and report their performance on \molhiv{} in Figure~\ref{subfig:equal_graph_number_Molhiv.pdf}.

+Compared to Figure~\ref{subfig:equal_graph_number_Molhiv.pdf}, the curves in Figure~\ref{subfig:equal_edge_number_Molhiv.pdf} have much smaller differences, which indicates that the total number of edges could be a better metric than the number of graphs.

-\textbf{Observation 4. \textit{The number of edges is a better data metric for data scaling law compared to the number of graphs.}}
+\textbf{Observation 3. \textit{The number of edges is a better data metric for data scaling law compared to the number of graphs.}}